Posted in Business, Homes, People

 Oakland Tribune June 1968

-In June of 1969, Miss Dennis competed with 36 other girls from throughout the state for Miss California.
+In June of 1969, Miss Dennis competed with 36 other girls throughout the state for Miss California.

 Miss Dennis won the talent division with an exotic African ballet.